 Now you know the five steps to boost your business confidence.
-Entrepreneurs are keen to complicate matters.
-As you already know, growth is slowed down when this occurs.
+Yes, research is important.
+Over-thinking; however, tends to complicate matters.
+As you already know, growth slows down when resistance flares up.

 Clear away the clutter

-This process is designed to clear away the clutter.
+By the way, this process is designed to clear away the clutter.
 You don’t have to do it all yourself.
-An outside perspective, like a business coach, will help you to discover solutions that you’re unable to recognize on your own.
-Your business will grow significantly faster if all your energy is available to progress forward.
+An outside perspective, like a business coach, will help you discover solutions which you’re unable to recognize on your own.
+Your business grows significantly faster if you do what’s necessary – even if it’s uncomfortable.

 Evolve and your business grows

 Your decision influences everything you do (or don’t do).
 Yes, success is messy.
-Notice how your business grows as you evolve.
+As you evolve; however, your accounting firm grows.

 I would love to hear from you about your next bold action.
 What are you preparing to accomplish right now?
 Choose your best next move for your business.
 Step into action to boost your business confidence.

 Are you tired of doing work for free because you don’t know how to charge for it?
 Discover how to get paid what you are worth and attract clients who understand your value.
 Right NOW claim your FREE RESOURCE to double your income while working half the time.